 Welcome to my website!
-I am a PhD candidate in the Salmon Watersheds lab at Simon Fraser University.
+I am a postdoctoral researcher in the Salmon Watersheds lab at Simon Fraser University.

 Email: swilson471(at)gmail (dot)com